fmv1992/data_utilities/readme.md

 - Improved `histogram_of_dataframe` function: added a textbox with summary statistics.

+- Added a function to scale axes axis (`scale_axes_axis`).

+- Added a colorbar argument to `plot_3d`.

+- Label containers now return a list of matplotlib Text objects.

 - Added a boolean column to `dummy_dataframe`.

 - Added a test module for other libraries: `matplotlib_utilities` and